FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 - Cable materials (to connect to the Pumps Unit)
   - 2x 12-pin male Phoenix-style connector
   - 2x 8-pin male Phoenix-style connector
-  - ~10 feet of 4-wire cabling cut into 2-foot lengths
+  - 10+ feet of 4-wire cabling cut into equal 2+ ft lengths
 - Assorted wire for inside the case (more 4-wire cable can be handy, especially the ribbon-style that can be easily split into individual wires)
 - 5x male-to-female breadboard headers (at least).
-You want short headers so that they fit comfortably on the GPIO pins under the touchscreen.
+You want short headers so that they fit comfortably on the rPi GPIO pins under the touchscreen.

 ### Raspberry Pi